nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Pro: Users do not have to search for a module code.
     * Con: Users have to type a significant amount to disambiguate modules by their name.

+* **Alternative 2:** Using the module index:
+    * Pro: Users can mark modules as done without much typing.
+    * Con: Module index is not visible in UI.
+It is quite tedious to count the index manually if user has a lot of modules.

-* **Alternative 2:** Using the module code (current implementation):
+* **Alternative 3:** Using the module code (current implementation):
     * Pro: Users can mark modules as done by their module code easily without much typing.

-Seeing as we prioritize a CLI, we chose the second option as it would be simpler for users.
+    * Con: Users still have to type more than if they were to specify via index.

+To optimize the amount of typing a user has to do, we decided to choose the second option.

 #### Current implementation